Roe v. Wade (Decision January 22, 1973)

 Regulation vs. Liberty

 States are allowed to regulate a wide variety of actions in the interest of protecting people.
 But the Constitution limits the states' rights to regulate.
-In this case, McCorvey argued the Constitution protected her liberty to choose to have an abortion.
+One of those limits is based on an individual’s right to liberty.
+In Roe v.
+Wade, McCorvey (Roe) argued the Constitution protected her liberty to choose to have an abortion, above the state’s right to regulate abortion.

-The Court took the bold move of declaring the right to an abortion a fundamental liberty that the state must have a very strong interest to limit.
-Our infographic describes how the court balanced the liberty/abortion interest of the woman with the state's interest in prenatal life.
+The Supreme Court declared the right to an abortion is a fundamental liberty that the state must have a very strong interest to limit.
+Our Roe v.
+Wade infographic describes how the court balanced the liberty/abortion interest of the woman with the state's interest in prenatal life.

 What else did the decision say?

-The state might regulate abortion based on reasons other than the concern for prenatal life.
+The Supreme Court added that a state might regulate abortion based on reasons other than the concern for prenatal life.
 The Supreme Court said the state could justify abortion regulation based on the concern for a woman's health, just not before the end of the first trimester.

 Norma McCorvey - "Roe" herself - the woman who represents the decision - had a surprising change of heart on the issue of abortion later in life.
 McCorvey started a "pro-life" organization "Roe No More" in 1997 and even filed in court in 2003 to try to have Roe v.
 Wade overturned.
 The attempt was unsuccessful.